HaRa909/cse15l-lab-reports/Lab report 1.md

 ![image](https://github.com/HaRa909/cse15l-lab-reports/assets/146860413/395d4d68-beb4-49cb-bee2-c1952126c163)

 cd: The change directory command requires a directory input to do anything, hence why nothing happened.
+This is a soft error as there was no error message, but a

 ![image](https://github.com/HaRa909/cse15l-lab-reports/assets/146860413/f4103566-3526-4778-bc22-ad135040f692)